smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 However, most of these trees appear to be new plantings which have not had time to succumb to disease, weather or consequences of poor maintenance.

-### Example Trees
+### Neighborhood Observations / Example trees
+#### Citywide
+* 118,628 trees
+* The tallest tree in the city (that is not in a park) is in front of 6212 Woodcrest Ave: 120' tall, 35.8" diameter trunk, fair condition.
+* The tree with the largest diameter (that is not in a park) is (or was?) in front of 204 Saint Dunstans Road: 86" across, 60' tall, poor condition marked for removal.
+* The next-largest-diameter tree (not in a park) is in a forest front of 5606 Wildwood Lane: 72" across, 60' tall, fair condition
+* There's a tree almost as large as the one on Wildwood Lane (70" across, 60' tall) behind 6151 Metro Dr that would probably be easier to get a picture of, though I couldn't find it for certain on G Maps.

+#### Broadway East
+* 386 trees
-* Biggest tree in Broadway East (that's not in a park) has a 33 inch trunk (1600 North Washington Street).
+* Largest-diameter tree in Broadway East (that's not in a park) has a 33" trunk and is 50' tall (1600 North Washington Street).
 It is in "good" condition.
 This tree is huge for this area, where most tree trunks are just a few inches across.
+But it would be middling in Roland Park (see below).
+* The tallest tree is 55' tall and 24" across, on the side of 1420 N. Milton Ave.
+"Good" condition.
+* The largest (height and width) poor condition tree is on the side of 1746 E. Lafayette Ave: 30" wide, 45' tall.

+#### Roland Park
+* 2,910 trees
-But it would be middling in Roland Park, where 146 trees have trunks of that size or larger, and three dozen have trunks of 40 inches across or more.
+* In RP, 146 trees have trunks of the Broadway East's largest size or larger.
+* Three dozen have trunks of 40 inches across or more.
-* The largest tree in Roland Park is 68 inches across (3901 Beech Ave).
+* The largest-diameter tree in Roland Park is 68 inches across (3901 Beech Ave).
 It is in "fair" condition.

+#### Baltimore Highlands
+* 411 trees
+* Many larger trees along Roberts Place road
+* Trees on Conkling, Esther and Dean are likely to be park trees.
+* The tallest non-park tree in BH is on 3600 Pulaski Hwy: 40' tall, fair condition, 33.8" diameter, in well/pit.
+* The largest-diameter tree in BH is alegedly a 41" multi-stem 30' tree in an open/unrestricted space on 3800 E Lombard St, but nothing on Google Maps matches that description.
+Worth checking out but it's a semi-industrial area.
+* 3525 E Fayette St: Poor condition 25' tree scheduled for removal due to "mechanical damage," "poor root system."
+* 4001 E Lombard St: Poor condition 20' tree scheduled for removal due to "mechanical damage."

+#### Patterson Place
+* 240 trees
+* The largest (diameter and height) tree in PP in poor condition is a tree in front of 2400 E Baltimore St: 14.4" diameter, 45' tall, poor condition.
+* Another large tree, in fair condition, is on the side of the same building (possibly on N. Montford).
+* The south end of Montford has a number of PP's larger trees.
+* Sad-looking 40' tree at 114 N. Milton Ave marked "poor," "priority prune."
+(It's marked well/pit but looks like a planter/raised-bed on G Maps.)

+#### McElderry Park
+* 751 trees
+* Tallest: front of 510 N Milton Ave, 45' tall, 14.4" across, "good" condition
+* Widest: side of 2711 Jefferson St, 32.2" wide, 40' tall, "fair" condition

+#### Madison East End
+* 451 trees
+* Tallest: front of 912 N Lakewood Ave, 40' tall, 17.6" across, "good" condition
+* Widest: side of 3021 E Madison St, 23.8" across, 40' tall, "poor" condition

 ## Tree Height / Diameter